 You may also find it useful to view our Heritage Statement webpage.

-Information required to support applications can be found within the Validation Requirements document.
+Information required to support applications can be found in the local list planning validation guide.